MIT-6S058/MIT-6S058.github.io/index.md

-# Representation, inference and reasoning in AI
+# 6.S058 Representation, inference and reasoning in AI

+* Can substitute for 6.034 in EECS 6.3 curriculum and is on EECS list
+* Meets with 16.420 (G), which counts as EECS AUS or AAGS

 ### Course Description